meatspaces/meatspace-chat-v2/README.md

         message: 'your chat message',
         media: ['data:image/jpeg;base64,<a base64 blob of the jpeg data>', 'data:image/jpeg;base64,<a base64 blob of the jpeg data>', ...],
         ip: '<ip address of user>',
-        fingerprint: '<a unique fingerprint for the device or service>'' }));
+        fingerprint: '<a unique fingerprint for the device or service>' }));

+Notes: `media` should have an array of 10 data URIs which are recorded 200 ms apart for consistency.

 To listen to incoming messages: